OSM PoC Framework

 - Key Takeaways

-- PoC Technical Overview in OSM pptx template
+- PoC Technical Overview using the OSM presentation template

-- OSM version and Components leveraged by the PoC
+- OSM version and Components featured in the PoC

 - Demo dates, venues and links/videos if available